XML RSS

 Visit Taman Botani, a tropical botanical garden in the new Federal Government Administrative city of Putrajaya.

 Visit this forest reserve near Kuala Lumpur Tower in the heart of Kuala Lumpur.
 Jogging trails, activities field, open gymnasium, birds watching areas and lookout platform are of the facilities available here.
+The name of this park has been changed to Kuala Lumpur Eco Forest Park.

 Forest Research Institute Of Malaysia